All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 In 1563 Pope Pius IV assigned S. Stefano del Cacco to the Silvestrini, a branch of the Benedictine order, who greatly modified the church, which had a small porch and an apse decorated with mosaics; the Silvestrini built a monastery on the back of the church.

-(left) Interior; (right) fresco by Perin del Vaga (early XVIth century) depicting a Deposition which brings to mind the statue by Michelangelo (it opens in another window)
+(left) Interior; (right) fresco by Perin del Vaga (early XVIth century) depicting a Deposition which brings to mind the statue by Michelangelo; see his paintings in the Papal Apartments at Castel Sant'Angelo

-(left) Piè di Marmo; (right) portal of Palazzo Frangipane
+(left) Piè di Marmo (see a page on Roman feet and sandals); (right) portal of Palazzo Frangipane

 Piè di Marmo (Marble Foot) is the name given to a marble fragment depicting the left foot of a goddess.
 At Vasi's time it was placed in the street by the same name; in 1878 it was moved to the beginning of the side street leading to S. Stefano del Cacco.